Do you want to know what a ninth cousin is? In this post, learn all about 9th cousins, including how many you have, how they are related, and more.

 How to find your ninth cousins

-The easiest way to locate your ninth cousins is to take a DNA test with a company that offers lots of DNA matches, and that shows matches who are not closely related to you.
+The easiest way to locate your ninth cousins is to take an autosomal DNA test with a company that offers lots of DNA matches, and that shows matches who are not closely related to you.
 As you now know, it is unlikely to share DNA with a ninth cousin, which means we need to be able to find DNA matches that only share a small amount of DNA.

 A top site for finding distant cousins is AncestryDNA.
 This is due to the large number of DNA matches that most customers have on the site, and the fact that customers can see genetic relatives who share only very small segments of DNA with them.